• Skip to main content

 📖 Recipe

-A whole loaf of blueberry sourdough bread on a wooden cutting board.
+Slices of lemon blueberry sourdough bread on a wooden cutting board.

 Print Pin SaveSaved!

-This Blueberry Sourdough Bread is packed with fresh blueberries, lemon juice, and zest, with no added sugar.
-Tangy and naturally sweet, it’s perfect for summer and tastes amazing with butter, cream cheese, or lemon curd.
+This Sourdough Blueberry Bread is studded with juicy blueberries and bright lemon zest for a naturally sweet, tangy loaf.
+Soft, flavorful, and beginner-friendly, it’s perfect toasted with butter, cream cheese, or lemon curd.

 Course Bread